 This page describes the options for editing single value charts in the visualization menu.
-Click the gear in the upper right corner of the visualization tab.
+Click Edit in the upper right corner of the visualization tab.

 If your query has multiple fields, you can hide fields from the visualization that you don't want displayed.
 If your query has multiple unhidden fields, the single value visualization will use the following priority order to choose which field to display:

 - The leftmost measure

 - The leftmost table calculation based on a measure

 - The leftmost dimension

 - The leftmost table calculation that does not involve a measure

 When viewing several single value visualizations on a dashboard, each visualization defaults to using the same font size for a consistent appearance.
 However, single value visualizations automatically resize fonts when a tile size is reduced.
 If the font for a visualization cannot show the entire value in the space available, then the value is truncated by an ellipsis (...).